Priyambadasahu/JDBC-1/README.md

 # JDBC-1
-Java DataBase Manegment System Serving CRUD Operation
+Java DataBase Manegment System.
+This file will contain the code for JDBC, Perfoming CRUD Operation